kijudev/huffman-rust/README.md

 # Huffman coding implemented in Rust

-A small, self-contained implementation of Huffman coding in Rust for educational and utility purposes.
+A small, self-contained implementation of Huffman coding in Rust for educational purposes.

-This repository contains:

-- A library implementing Huffman encoding/decoding (`src/huffman.rs`).
-- A simple CLI front-end that compresses and decompresses files (`src/main.rs`) using `clap`.
-- Message serialization using MessagePack (`rmp-serde`) to store the Huffman tree + encoded bit stream.

-The encoder uses a canonical in-memory tree representation and a `bitvec::BitVec` to store encoded bits.
-The CLI exposes easy-to-use `compress` and `decompress` subcommands.

-## Quick build
+## Build

 From the crate root (`huffman-rust`), build with Cargo: